Educator Preparation

 A degree is usually the foundation for recommending someone for certification as it provides a defined collection of courses and experiences for demonstrating the completion of requirements that a state requires to be hired as a teacher or administrator.
 The requirements needed to earn a degree are often very similar or the same as what is needed to meet most requirements for certification.
 This is intentional; so that students graduating with certain education degrees are ready to be recommended for certification upon completion of their programs.

-Some prospective students who have already earned a Master’s degree in Education or a related field may seek a certification-only program of study.
+Some prospective students who have already earned a Master’s degree in Education or a related field may seek a licensure-only program of study.
 These students, who have already met many foundational educational requirements, often want an efficient, thorough, additional program of study that opens new career options.
-These programs require students to complete a specific set of courses in order to receive a certification recommendation.
+These programs require students to complete a specific set of courses in order to receive a recommendation as a program completer for a license..
 Students may not be required to complete all the requirements for a degree program.
-UNH currently offers certification-only programs in English for Speakers of Other Languages (ESOL), Principal Instructional Leader, and Special Education Administrator.
+UNH currently offers licensure-only programs in English for Speakers of Other Languages (ESOL) and Special Education Administrator.

 Yes, you may seek a waiver for the Praxis Core tests by requesting a review of SAT, ACT or GRE tests from the NH DOE.
 These may be used for admission purposes to UNH 4-year teacher preparation programs and when applying for certification.